vdh-anssi/opc-ua_security/README.md

 `--not_fixed` indicates that the server's thumbprint is not included in ECC mode.
 `-c` specifies the configuration.
 The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
-This scenario is very close to the one described in the paper in §5.1 and illustrated in Appendix §B.1, figure 10.
+This scenario is very close to the one described in the paper in §5.1 and illustrated in eprint Appendix §C.1, Figure 11.

 §5.1 Race condition for user contexts breaking Agr[C->S]:
  - `$ python3 opcua.py -q "3.2.race" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, no_leaks" --html`
 "3.2.race" is the initial Agr[C->S] property discussed in the paper.
 The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
-This scenario is mentioned in the paper in Appendix §B.1 as an adaptation of the previous attack but on user responses.
+This scenario is mentioned in the eprint in Appendix §C.1 as an adaptation of the previous attack but on user responses.

 §5.2 ECC client impersonation attack:
 - `$ python3 opcua.py -q "3.1" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --html --not_fixed`
 "3.1" is Agr-[S->C], weakened to tolerate race conditions and KCI attacks.
 The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
-This scenario is very close to the one described in the paper in §5.2 and illustrated in Appendix §B.2, figure 11.
+This scenario is very close to the one described in the paper in §5.2 and illustrated in Figure 5 and in eprint Appendix §C.2, Figure 12.
 See below how we can establish a security proof for Agr-[S->C] when our fix is used.

 §5.3 KCI User Impersonation attack:
 - `$ python3 opcua.py -q "3.1.KCI_UI" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --html`
 The attack is found and reconstructed in less than 5s, and depicted in the file `output/trace1.pdf`.
-This scenario is very close to the one described in the paper in §5.3 and illustrated in Appendix §B.3, figure 16.
+This scenario is very close to the one described in the paper in §5.3 and illustrated in Figure 6.

 §5.4 Session hijack by reopening:
 - `$ python3 opcua.py -q "3.1.reopen" -c "ECC, Sign, reopen, SSec, cert, no_switch, lt_leaks" --html`
 The attack is found and reconstructed in less than 30m, and depicted in the file `output/trace1.pdf`.
 (In RSA, it takes only 50s, and it is depicted in the file `output/trace2.pdf`).
-This scenario is very close to the one described in the paper in §5.4 and illustrated in Appendix §B.4, figure 12.
+This scenario is very close to the one described in the paper in §5.4 and illustrated in Figure 7.

 §5.5 KCI session and user confusion:
 - `$ python3 opcua.py -q "3.1.confusion" -c "RSA, Encrypt, reopen, SSec, cert, no_switch, lt_leaks" --html --no_reconstruction`